This 3 ingredient elderberry syrup is simple and fast to make and uses raw honey to boost healing and antibiotic properties.

 Strain the mixture into a glass bowl using a cheesecloth (I use these).

 When the liquid has come to body temperature or lower (about 30 minutes), gently stir in the raw honey and mix thoroughly.
-Check the syrup with a candy thermometer to be sure it is lower than 118 F/ 48 C. Any higher will destroy the antibiotic properties of the raw honey.
+Check the syrup with a digital food thermometer to be sure it is lower than 118 F/ 48 C. Any higher will destroy the antibiotic properties of the raw honey.

 Store and label in small, glass, amber bottles (I use these).
 See the picture above.